spotify/scio/site/src/main/paradox/extras/Sort-Merge-Bucket.md

 Performance can suffer when reading an SMB source across many partitions if the total number of files (`numBuckets` * `numShards` * `numPartitions`) is too large (on the order of hundreds of thousands to millions of files).
 We've observed errors and timeouts as a result of too many simultaneous filesystem connections.
-To that end, we've added two @javadoc[PipelineOptions](org.apache.beam.sdk.options.PipelineOptions), settable either via command-line args or using @javadoc[SortedBucketOptions](org.apache.beam.sdk.extensions.smb.SortedBucketOptions) directly.
+To that end, we've added two @javadoc[PipelineOptions](org.apache.beam.sdk.options.PipelineOptions) to Scio 0.10.3, settable either via command-line args or using @javadoc[SortedBucketOptions](org.apache.beam.sdk.extensions.smb.SortedBucketOptions) directly.

-  - `--sortedBucketReadBufferSize` (default: 10000): an Integer that determines the number of _elements_ to read and buffer in-memory from _each file_ at a time.
-For example, by default, each file will have 10,000 elements read and buffered into an array at worker startup.
+  - `--sortedBucketReadBufferSize` (default: 10000): an Integer that determines the number of _elements_ to read and buffer from _each file_ at a time.
+For example, by default, each file will have 10,000 elements read and buffered into an in-memory array at worker startup.
 Then, the sort-merge algorithm will request them one at a time as needed.
-Once 10,000 elements have been requested, the file will buffer another 10,000.
+Once 10,000 elements have been requested, the file will buffer the next 10,000.

     *Note*: this can be quite memory-intensive and require bumping the worker memory.
 If you have a small number of files, or don't need this optimization, you can turn it off by setting `--sortedBucketReadBufferSize=0`.